triblatron/dagui/README.md

-# A companion project to nodebackend that provides a GUI
+# A GUI for nodebackend

 ## Requirements
 * User facing rather than quick throw-away debugging for developers